ygt-mikekchar/rust-monad-kata/README.md

 What we need now is a function that can apply the *second* (and potentially subsequent) parameters to the function.
 That function is called `apply`.
 If you can write `apply` for your functor, then you have an "applicative functor".
-Surprisingly, not all functors are applicative.
-In fact, `Rand` is an example of a functor that is not applicative.
+As we saw, not every functor is applicative.

   - Write a function `gen_apply` that takes a `Gen<Fn(A) -> B>` and
     a `Gen<A>` and returns `Gen<B>`.
   - Refactor `gen_lift2` to use `gen_map` and `gen_apply`.
-  - Make a functor called `Applicative` that gives you `apply` and `lift2`.
+  - Make a functor called `Applicative` that gives you `apply`, `pure` and `lift2`.
 Make `Gen<T>` `Applicative`.

 Note: This is quite tricky and requires that you understand the lifetimes